ooni/spec/nettests/ts-017-web-connectivity.md

 5. (optionally) we concluded that some IP addresses are good because we could successfully perform TLS handshakes for the domain we were using.

-Conversely, we set this field to `"inconsistent"` when we could not determine consistency and we were able to resolve some IP addresses.
+We set this field to `"inconsistent"` when we could not determine consistency and we were able to resolve some IP addresses.
 We leave this field `null` if we cannot determine either consistency or inconsistency of the results.
 Historically, Web Connectivity also assigned the `"reverse_match"` value when there was a match